-From YI, these activities are an integral part of the school programme.
+From F3, these activities are an integral part of the school programme.
 They extend the educational and recreational opportunities for all the children who take part in them.
 Most activities are held after the normal school day from 15:10 until 16:05, however, some may be organised before the start of the day and others during lunchtimes.
+In term 3, F2 students will be offered the opportunity to join in the programme.
 Some activities may have a charge if run by an external provider.